Offbeatmammal/jsNoSpam/README.md

 The user experience supports mouse, touch, keyboard control and is speech reader compliant (tested with [NVDA](http://www.nvaccess.org/)).

-Requires developer to manually encode email addresses using [ROT13](http://rot13.com).
+Requires developer to manually encode email addresses using [ROT13](http://rot13.com) before inclusion in the markup.

 How to use
 ----------